prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 I was invoking testing remote read request by running gRPC call against Thanos sidecar using `grpcurl`.
 Test was performed from my laptop (Lenovo X1 16GB, i7 8th) with Kubernetes in docker (using [kind](https://github.com/kubernetes-sigs/kind)).

-The data was artificially generated, and represents highly dynamic 10k series (worst case scenario).
+The data was artificially generated, and represents highly dynamic 10,000 series (worst case scenario).

 The full test bench is available in [thanosbench repo](https://github.com/thanos-io/thanosbench/blob/master/benchmarks/remote-read/README.md).

 ### Memory

+#### Without streaming

 ![Prometheus 2.12.0: Heap-only allocations of single read 8h of 10k series](/assets/blog/2019-10-08/10series8hours-2.12-allocs.png)

+#### With streaming

 ![Prometheus 2.13.0: Heap-only allocations of single read 8h of 10k series](/assets/blog/2019-10-08/10series8hours-2.13-allocs.png)

 Reducing memory was the key item we aimed for with our solution.
-Prometheus instead of allocating GBs of memory, buffers roughly 50MB during the whole request, whereas for Thanos there is only a marginal memory use.
+Instead of allocating GBs of memory, Prometheus buffers roughly 50MB during the whole request, whereas for Thanos there is only a marginal memory use.
 Thanks to the streamed Thanos gRPC StoreAPI, sidecar is now a very simple proxy.